varungohil/varungohil.github.io/_posts/2023-04-25-sidebar-table-of-contents.md

 The most common types of  properties are:

 - safety: guarantees that nothing bad happens
-- liveness : guarantees that something good happens eventually
+- liveness: guarantees that something good happens eventually
 - monotonicity: output decreases/increases in line with input in a monotonic fashion

 Next, the model and system is encoded in a graph representing states and the corresponding transitions.
 Once this encoding is done, the specified properties can be checked by verifier using techniques like bounded model checking, k-inductions and invariant inference.